-Rather than working with a brush to affect the mask, transformation masks allow you to transform (move, rotate, shear, scale and perspective) a layer without applying the transform directly to the paint layer and making it permanent.
+Rather than working with a brush to affect the mask, transform masks allow you to transform (move, rotate, shear, scale and perspective) a layer without applying the transform directly to the paint layer and making it permanent.

-Adding a Transformation Mask¶
+Adding a Transform Mask¶

 First add a transform mask to an existing layer.

-Select the transformation tool.
+Select the Transform Tool.

 Select any of the transform modes in the Tools Options dock and, with the transform mask selected, apply them on the layer.